 People have bickered about the relationship between faith and works for

-thesis in the book of Romans, and nailed it to the door of our hearts in
+thesis in the book of Romans, and nailed it to the door of our heart in

-Eph 2-8,9 with the conclusion that we are saved by grace through faith, not
+Eph 2-8,9 saying, 'we are saved by grace through faith, not

-and then we have James preaching an almost opposite gospel and we are left
+Then we have James preaching an almost opposite gospel and are left

 scratching our heads.
-The balance between these two seemingly opposite
+He who balances these two seemingly opposing

-arguments is the Holy Spirit who dwells in us.
+arguments is the indwelling Holy Spirit.
 He is the one who makes sense

-of it all, in that he produces the fruit and does the work of God in our
+of it all, in that He avails the unction and produces the faith in our

 lives.
 We can understand what Paul was saying, that it is by faith, and we

-can also understand James, who complained that if we don’t have works, our
+can also understand what James was saying, who complained that if we don’t have works,

-He even supplies the faith that we use to believe in Him to produce the
+faith isn’t real.
+The Holy Spirit supplies the faith that we use to produce the

-fruit, and so we must ask what is our place in all this?
+fruit, which leaves one remaining question: what is our part in all this?
 We make a simple

-yes to Him, and we say no to the world, the flesh and the devil.
-We cast our
+yes to Him, and we say no to the world, the flesh and the devil, but as Paul

 hard.
-Our job is to keep the light burning in our hearts, keeping oil in the
+Our job is to keep the light burning in our heart and oil in our lamp.

 (223h) Kingdom of God